 Stories in this episode

-- Hiking Back in Time on Ice Mountain- In West Virginia there's a small mountain ridge where rare plant species have existed since the Ice Age, and cool air seeps out of ice vents deep in the rocks.
+- Hiking Back in Time on Ice Mountain - In West Virginia, there's a small mountain ridge where rare plant species have existed since the Ice Age, and cool air seeps out of ice vents deep in the rocks.

 - Pollution Buildup at Dam Could Harm Chesapeake Bay Cleanup - A dam in northern Maryland has been holding back pollution for nearly a century, but scientists say it’s filled up faster than expected.